-1 regarding petitions the Supervisor of Public Records of Supervisor of Public Forums have 2 decided as well as court actions regarding or implicating the Sunshine Ordinance.
-The report 3 shall also include copies of all rulings made by the Supervisor of Public Records and 4 Supervisor of Public Forums and all opinions issued.
-5 6 SECTION 67.39.
+SECTION 67.39.
 HEARINGS AND ORDERS OF DETERMINATION.

+(a) The COMMISSION shall conduct administrative hearings on complaints of alleged violations this Ordinance, the California Public Records Act, or the Brown Act.
+The COMMISSION may issue Orders of Determination following the hearing on a particular complaint.
+If the COMMISSION determines on the basis of substantial evidence presented during the hearing that a violation of the Ordinance, the California Public Records Act or the Brown Act has occurred, it shall issue an Order of Determination with written findings of fact and law.
+The Order of Determination shall issue to the Complainant and the Respondent and shall be posted on the Commission's website.

+Provision moved from existing §67.21 (h) and supplemented to cover Supervisor of public forums and include court actions in Ordinance.

-7 (a) The COMMISSION shall conduct administrative hearings on complaints of 8 alleged violations of the public meeting or public records provisions of the Ordinance, the 9 California Public Records Act, or the Brown Act.
-The COMMISSION may issue Orders of 10 Determination following the hearing on a particular complaint.
-If the COMMISSION 11 determines on the basis of substantial evidence presented during the hearing that a violation 12 of the Ordinance, the California Public Records Act or the Brown Act has occurred, it shall 13 issue an Order of Determination with written findings of fact and law.
-14 (b) To the extent not prohibited by State law or other the City Charter, the 15 COMMISSION may subpoena witnesses, compel their attendance and testimony, administer 16 oaths and affirmation, take evidence and require by subpoena the production of any books, 17 papers, records or other items material to the performance of the COMMISSION'S duties or 18 exercise of its powers.
-19 [MOVED from:67.21 - new/revised 67.20] 20 21 (c) An authorized representative of the respondent employee, official, department, 22 agency, policy body, or custodian of public record who has personal knowledge of the matters 23 alleged in the complaint shall attend each COMMISSION hearing and COMMISSION 24 committee hearing to explain the response to the request for access to public meetings or 25 public information, as well as provide a detailed description of the records search conducted,
+1 1(b) To the extent not prohibited by State law the COMMISSION may subpoena 2 witnesses, compel their attendance and testimony, administer oaths and affirmation, take 3 evidence and require by subpoena the production of any books, papers, records or other 4 items material to the performance of the COMMISSION'S duties or exercise of its powers.
+5 6 (c) An authorized representative of the respondent employee, official, department, 7 agency, policy body, or custodian of public record who has personal knowledge of the matters 8 alleged in the complaint shall attend each COMMISSION hearing and COMMISSION 9 committee hearing to explain the response to the request for access to public meetings or 10 public information, as well as provide a detailed description of the records search conducted, 11 and the statutory or case law basis for any decision to withhold or redact the records 12 requested as applicable.
+13 14 SECTION 67.40.

-1 and the statutory or case law basis for any decision to withhold or redact the records 2 requested as applicable.
-3 (d) The Sunshine Commission shall inform the requester, as soon as possible and 4 within 2 business days after its next meeting but in no case later than 45 calendar days from 5 when a complaint in writing is received, unless an extension is agreed to by the requester and 6 respondent, of its Order of Determination whether there has been a violation of the Ordinance, 7 the California Public Records Act or the Brown Act.
-Orders of Determination shall be posted 8 on the Commission's website.
-9 10 SECTION 67.40.
 ADMINISTRATIVE ENFORCEMENT PROVISIONS.
-11 (a) Upon issuance of an Order of Determination finding that a record should be 12 released or other action should be taken by an employee, official, department, agency, policy 13 body or custodian of public records, the Sunshine Commission shall immediately order the 14 person or entity to comply with the Order of Determination.
-If the person or entity fails to 15 comply with any such Order within 5 business days after issuance, the Sunshine Commission 16 may refer the matter to the San Francisco Ethics Commission, Board of Supervisors, District 17 Attorney or the State Attorney General or other appropriate enforcement body who may take 18 whatever measures they deem necessary to insure compliance with the Order of 19 Determination.
-20 (b) If the COMMISSION issues an Order of Determination, the COMMISSION may 21 require the governing entity to which the person or entity that has violated the Ordinance 22 reports, to schedule at the governing entity's next regularly scheduled meeting the Order of 23 Determination for its discussion and response.
-24 (c) If the COMMISSION issues an Order of Determination, the COMMISSION may 25 require the governing entity or department to which the person or entity that has violated the
+15 (a) Upon issuance of an Order of Determination finding that a record should be 16 released or other action should be taken by an employee, official, department, agency, policy 17 body or custodian of public records, the Sunshine Commission shall immediately order the 18 person or entity to comply with the Order of Determination.
+If the person or entity fails to 19 comply with any such Order within 5 business days after issuance, the Sunshine Commission 20 may refer the matter to the San Francisco Ethics Commission, Board of Supervisors, District 21 Attorney or the State Attorney General or other appropriate enforcement body who may take 22 whatever measures they deem necessary to insure compliance with the Order of 23 Determination.

+Section/language moved from 67.21 to new/revised 67.20